Duckietown Shell (dts)

 Warning

-If you are installing the dts on an arm machine you will also need to install the gcc and python3-dev dependencies:
+If you are installing dts on an arm machine you will also need to install the gcc and python3-dev dependencies:

 sudo apt install -y gcc python3-dev